How does this medication work? What will it do for me?

-Pregnancy: It has been reported that babies born to women who took medications of this kind during the last trimester of their pregnancy may experience adverse effects (such as breathing problems, seizures, trouble feeding, jitteriness, irritability, and constant crying).
+Pregnancy: It has been reported that babies born to people who took medications of this kind during the last trimester of their pregnancy may experience adverse effects (such as breathing problems, seizures, trouble feeding, jitteriness, irritability, and constant crying).
+Use of the medication during the last month of pregnancy may also increase the risk of excessive bleeding after childbirth.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking fluvoxamine, it may affect your baby.
+If you are breast-feeding and taking fluvoxamine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and efficacy of this medication have not been established for children and adolescents under 18 years of age.
 The use of this medication by people in this age group may cause behavioural and emotional changes, such as suicidal thoughts and behaviour.

 What other drugs could interact with this medication?